-The Central Hawke's Bay Council is undertaking a project to de-sludge the Waipawa WWTP and remove the Dry Solids from Waipukurau and Waipawa's WWTP's.
+Central Hawke's Bay Council is undertaking a project to de-sludge the Waipawa WWTP and remove the Dry Solids from Waipukurau and Waipawa WWTP's.

 This project integrates with the overall Wastewater Strategy as part of Project 1 and the Minor Improvements to the Waipawa, Waipukurau and Otane Wastewater treatment plants.
 These minor improvements aim to rectify known issues at the plants, improve compliance with discharge consent requirements, lessen the dependence on operator input and ultimately provide better environmental and community outcomes.

-Sludge levels in the ponds at the Waipawa WWTP has reached critical levels, and are impacting on operational performance and regulatory compliance.
+Sludge levels in the ponds at both the Waipawa and Waipukurau WWTP’s have reached critical levels, and are impacting on operational performance and regulatory compliance.
 Oxidation pond de-sludge operations should be undertaken every 5-10 years, depending on the operation of the pond system.
 The pond desludging is overdue, and the accumulation of sludge has been impacting on compliance with the discharge consents.

 By undertaking the desludging of the ponds, this will restore the treatment capacity.

 Hydracare have continued with the desludge of the Waipukurau WWTP pond.
 They have encountered several obstacles in the pond - most appear to be old anchoring posts cut off close to the pond floor.
 Having to manoeuvre the dredging unit over/around these obstacles has limited progress to date.

 Hydracare have recommenced onsite at Waipukurau in preparation for the commencement of the desludging.
 This includes a complete replacement of the geobag storage area liner and addition of drainage aggregate, pipework welding and removal of the BAS curtains from the main pond.